-The average age of menopause is 51 …average female life expectancy varies by country but is roughly 80 years old in the US and Europe, with many women living much longer that that!
+The average age of menopause is 51 …average female life expectancy varies by country but is roughly 80 years old in the US and Europe, with many women living much longer than that!
 Those years COUNT.
 We COUNT!
 We want the best possible skin for our age just like we wanted when we younger.
 We just have to treat it differently.

-This is because we have estrogen receptors in our skin (the largest organ of our body!!) that, when bound with estrogen, stimulate collagen, elastin and hyaluronic acid.
-As the estrogen declines so goes the collagen, elastin and hyaluronic acid.
-This leads to something called estrogen deficient skin (EDS).
+This is because we have estrogen receptors in our skin (the largest organ of our body!!) that, when bound with estrogen, stimulate collagen, elastin, and hyaluronic acid.
+As the estrogen declines so goes the collagen, elastin, and hyaluronic acid.
+This leads to something called estrogen-deficient skin (EDS).

 I can say that I was blissfully ignorant to EDS up until probably 6 months ago.
 But not anymore!!
-So, what are the signs of estrogen deficient skin?
+So, what are the signs of estrogen-deficient skin?

 ˚ thinning skin

 ˚ decrease in collagen and elastin (sagging and laxity)